somsubhra04/somsubhra04.github.io/_posts/2023-05-15-iiser-task.md

 ---
-title: 'Trying LLMs on Google QAE'
+title: 'Trying LLMs on Google QED'
 date: 2023-05-15
 permalink: /posts/first-task-llms/
 tags:
-  - cool posts
+  - GPT
-  - category1
+  - QAE
-  - category2
+  - Prompt Engineering
 ---

 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.